Robust portfolio

 PYX-201

-An ADC with a multipronged mechanism of action
+A first-in-concept ADC targeting a noncellular structural component of the extracellular matrix (ECM) with a multipronged mechanism of action

-PYX-201 is an ADC that binds to extradomain-B (EDB) fibronectin, a non-internalizing, integral component of the tumor stroma that is overexpressed in many malignancies and minimally expressed in most normal adult tissues.
-After binding, its highly cell-permeable auristatin payload is enzymatically released extracellularly in the tumor microenvironment, presumably diffusing into, and killing, nearby tumor cells and cells that form the supportive tumor infrastructure.
-Auristatin elicits an antitumor immune response by inducing immunogenic cell death and dendritic cell maturation.
-While its effects are primarily due to its non-internalizing activity, a fraction of PYX-201 may also be internalized, further enhancing its antitumor activity.
+PYX-201 is an antibody-drug conjugate (ADC) that binds to extradomain-B (EDB) fibronectin, an insoluble integral component of the noncellular antigen that is overexpressed in many malignancies and minimally expressed in most normal adult tissues.
+After binding, its highly cell-permeable and improved auristatin derivative payload is enzymatically cleaved and released extracellularly by proteases in the tumor microenvironment, presumably diffusing into and killing nearby tumor cells and cells that form the supportive tumor infrastructure.
+PYX-201 can also elicit an antitumor immune response by recruiting T cells and stimulating dendritic cell maturation.
+While its effects are primarily due to its activity targeting extracellular noncellular antigen in the ECM, a fraction of the PYX-201 toxic payload may also be internalized, further enhancing its antitumor activity.

 PYX-201 is currently being investigated in an open-label, multicenter, Phase 1 dose-escalation trial in patients with relapsed or refractory solid tumors.
 The U.S. Food and Drug Administration (FDA) granted Orphan Drug Designation (ODD) for PYX-201 in pancreatic cancer.
 Learn more about the PYX-201-101 trial here.

 We are building a diverse portfolio of immunotherapies that target broad immune regulatory mechanisms as well as novel immune checkpoints with the potential to transform the cancer treatment landscape.
-Our approach draws from externally developed programs and our internal discovery engine based on the work of Pyxis Oncology’s founding scientist.
+Our approach draws from externally developed programs and our internal discovery engine based on the work of Pyxis Oncology’s scientific founder.

 PYX-106

-PYX-106 is a fully human monoclonal antibody designed to target Siglec-15, an immune suppressor that is broadly expressed across different tumor types as well as on macrophages.
-PYX-106 could address PD-1/PD-L1 non-responders across a variety of tumor types and may be integral in combination with other immunotherapies.
+PYX-106 is a fully human monoclonal antibody designed to target Siglec-15, an immune suppressor broadly expressed across different tumor types and on macrophages.
+PYX-106 could potentially address PD-1/PD-L1 non-responders across a variety of tumor types and may be integral in combination with other cancer therapies.

 Paused Programs